-Behind the ice wall we revealed the cocktail lounge complete with red ‘Kiss’ sofas and a full bar.
-The look featured more stunning red floral sets on clear smoke vases while gloss white accents with bulbous candlesticks and a chinoiserie box sat upon a large silver timber coffee table.
+Behind the ice wall, we revealed the cocktail lounge complete with red ‘Kiss’ sofas and a full bar.
+The look featured more stunning red floral sets on clear smoke vases while glossy white accents with bulbous candlesticks and a chinoiserie box sat upon a large silver timber coffee table.

 While the lounge was designed in red with pops of white and black, the reception was the inverse: black and silver with pops of red.
 The reception would include a grand seated dinner with a regal setting for the wedding party and square tables of eight set for guests.
 The environment was staged with more striking damask draping and large gloss black baroque frames.

-For the guest tables, we chose a striking black rose inspired linen, red lacquer chargers and complimentary china.
+For the guest tables, we chose striking black rose-inspired linen, red lacquer chargers, and complimentary china.
 The centerpiece for the head table mimicked the florals and vases from the cocktail reception.
 Beyond the guest seating, we placed a gloss white dance floor and a stage for the band, flanking the dance floor with soft seating and cabaret tables where guests could watch all the activity.
 The evening was a celebration centered on the glamour of LIPSTICK.